vulsdoc/vuls/docs/usage-configtest.md

 ## fast-root scan mode

-The configtest subcommand with `--fast-root` checks whether the packages are installed on the scan target server and also check `/etc/sudoers`
+The configtest subcommand with `fast-root` mode checks whether the packages are installed on the scan target server and also check `/etc/sudoers`

 | Distribution |            Release | Requirements |
 |:-------------|-------------------:|:-------------|